Xiang Army: Viceroys

 After the fall of the Taiping, from 1864 to 1890, over half of the viceroys in China were Xiang Army leaders.

 Total soldiers

 In 1860, the power of the Xiang Army was unsurpassed, totalling almost 360,000 soldiers.
 The large main group was led by Zeng Guofan with 130,000 troops.
 The Qing regular army, the Green Standard Army, totaled about 2,300,000 (included the Xiang Army).
 Taiping Rebellion soldiers amounted to about 1,800,000 (including 300,000 local gang members who repeatedly changed sides).

 After 1864 a significant portion of the Army was disbanded on orders from Zeng.
 However at units under Zuo Zongtang continue to exist.
 They numbered around 120,000 by the 1870s.

 The Xiang Army also had a small naval army.

 Headquarters

 Headquarters were located in Qimen County, Anhui from 1853 to 1861.
-After recovering Anqing, then capital of An hui in September 1861, the headquarters was moved there because of its proximity to Nanjing.
+After recovering Anqing, then capital of Anhui in September 1861, the headquarters was moved there because of its proximity to Nanjing.